He Was Her Man

 He Was Her Man is a 1934 American pre-Code mob film starring James Cagney, Joan Blondell, and Victor Jory.
 The film was directed by Lloyd Bacon.

 Plot

-Flicker Hayes (Cagney) informs the police after he sets up two men to be caught in a phony robbery attempt, because they were responsible for his going to prison.
+Flicker Hayes informs the police after he sets up two men to be caught in a phony robbery attempt, because they were responsible for his going to prison.
 Dan Curly escapes, but the other kills a policeman and goes to the chair, so Dan wants two hitmen to get Flicker, who plans to leave the country.
-But he meets down-and-out Rose Lawrence (Blondell), an ex-prostitute looking to hitch a ride to a small fishing village in the south to marry a Portuguese fisherman, and Flicker decides it would be a nice place to hide.
+But he meets down-and-out Rose Lawrence, an ex-prostitute looking to hitch a ride to a small fishing village in the south to marry a Portuguese fisherman, and Flicker decides it would be a nice place to hide.
 After he seduces Rose, Flicker stakes her to a bus ticket and goes with her.
 But he's been spotted by Pop Sims, who follows them and reports Flicker's whereabouts to Dan.
 Meanwhile, Rose falls in love with Flicker, who is unaware that the hitmen are coming to kill him.